Hobak Bokkeum - Stir-fried Zucchini

 INGREDIENTS

-• 1 medium zucchini (approximately 12 ounces)
+• 1 medium zucchini (approx. 12 oz), thinly sliced into half-moons

 • 1 teaspoon finely minced garlic